anirbantalukdar/ts-collection/README.md

 cases are already written I believe this is safe to use.
 For rest I am adding support one by one.

+#npmjs.

+the library is published in npmjs with url 'ts-collection'

 # my Profile.

 I am Anirban Talukdar working as a freelance developer.
 I am working on C/C++,